 The college’s name honors Curtis W. Mewbourne, a Shreveport, Louisiana, native who obtained his degree in petroleum engineering from OU, where he has been honored as a Distinguished Graduate.
 After serving as an officer in the U.S. Army and working as a petroleum engineer, he founded Mewbourne Oil Company in 1965.
 Mewbourne Oil is one of the most successful privately owned oil and gas producers in America and Mewbourne continues to operate the company.

-In recognition of his longtime support, the university named the Mewbourne School of Petroleum and Geological Engineering in his honor in 2000, and granted him the Doctor of Humane Letters in 2002.
+In recognition of his longtime support, the University named the Mewbourne School of Petroleum and Geological Engineering in his honor in 2000, and granted him the Doctor of Humane Letters in 2002.
 In 2007 the Mewbourne College of Earth and Energy was named in his honor and he was presented the Oklahoma Trailblazer Award for his professional achievement and lifetime commitment to the energy center.
 Mewbourne and his family have contributed millions of dollars to endowed faculty positions and student support.

-- ConocoPhillips School of Geology and Geophysics
+- School of Geosciences

 - Environmental Geology, Bachelor of Science in Geology